rcply/rcply.github.io/protein_family_phylogeny.md

 # Phylogeny for protein families

 Most of the rancourous debate in phylogenetics revolves around species trees.
 When constructing a species tree, you generally have one 'sequence' per species, this being made up of the concatenated protein sequences of as many different genes as possible, while still having a reasonable alignment with the same genes from different species.
 This is a rather special use of phylogenetic analysis, aimed at answering the question 'what is the true phylogeny of these species?'
+Unless that happens to be your research question, I wouldn't get involved.
+If it is your research question start [here](https://www.nature.com/articles/s41576-020-0233-).

 In this section, I am concerned instead with the relationships between genes of a given family, with the possibility of many family members per species.
 How do we determine the species 'a' orthologs of genes from species 'b'?
+Recall that orthologs are genes that are related by speciation events, and paralogs genes that are related by a duplication event within a genome.
+In complex multi-gene families there are likely to be genes that are related by many such events, and a phylogenetic tree helps disentangle them.

 ### Making trees from multiple sequence alignments